development6601/test-react-todo/src/components/TodoApp/README.md

 # 📁 TodoApp

-> The `TodoApp` directory contains the source code for the components of a Todo application.
+> The `TodoApp` directory contains the source code for the components of a "Todo App" application.

 ## 📋 Directory Overview

-The `TodoApp` directory contains the source code for the components of a Todo application.
+The `TodoApp` directory contains the source code for the components of a "Todo App" application.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files